 Smart specialisation is the most widespread approach regarding innovation in Europe nowadays.
 In a nutshell, it can be seen as an innovation-oriented policy-mix on economic development with a focus on a short range of priority areas, which is governed in a collaborative (and entrepreneurial) way.
 However, this concept still means little for many cities.
 Over the past few years, TASO has been at the frontline examining how the policy concept of smart specialisation applies to cities, as well as trying to give the local economic agenda a more transforming purpose.

-Shortly afterwards, in a more academic context, we were kindly invited to make a contribution to the 2018 SMARTER Conference on Smart Specialisation and Territorial Development, organized in Seville by the Smart Specialisation Platform of the European Commission along with the Regional Studies Association.
+Shortly afterwards, in a more academic context, we were kindly invited to make a contribution to the 2018 SMARTER Conference on Smart Specialisation and Territorial Development, organized in Seville by the S3 Platform of the European Commission along with the Regional Studies Association.